On Hamiltonian cycles of power graphs of abelian groups: Structure of Power Graphs

 \begin{lem} Let $G_1,G_2$ be two directed graphs and $C(G_i)$ be the corresponding cluster graphs then $C(G_1\times G_2)=C(G_1) \times C(G_2)$. \end{lem}

 If a cluster edge is not obtained as a transitive edge then it is called an irreducible edge.
-The directed cluster graph with irreducible edges and the size of each cluster totally determines the original graph as we will see next.
-As a convention for drawing figures, whenever there is not a chance of ambiguity, our edges in a cluster graph will be oriented from south to north.
+The directed cluster graph with irreducible edges and the size of each cluster totally determines the original graph since all the edges could be reconstructed by taking the transitive closure of the irreducible edges so the cluster graph with cluster sizes and irreducible edges totally determine the original graph.
+As a convention for drawing figures, whenever there is not a chance of ambiguity, our edges in a cluster graph will be oriented from bottom to top.